Main Street Cinema: Magic Kingdom

 The version at Magic Kingdom is also located on Main Street, U.S.A., and opened with the park on October 1, 1971.
 As with the Disneyland version, the cinema at Magic Kingdom originally showed silent films before switching exclusively to Disney Animation shorts (in 1988 in conjunction with Mickey Mouse's 60th Birthday).
 By 1994, the cinema showed the Mickey's Audition short that was previously shown at Disney-MGM Studios.
-Here, it aired under the title of Mickey's Big Break, followed-by Steamboat Willie.
+Here, it aired under the title of Mickey's Big Break, alongside classic shorts Steamboat Willie, Plane Crazy, The Dognapper, Traffic Troubles, The Moose Hunt, and Mickey's Polo Team.

 In early 1998, Main Street Cinema (the attraction) closed, the viewing platform and the original screens were all removed to maximize the square footage for the new retail format.
 Its original retail incarnation made some effort to connect to the cinema roots.
 Among other Disney shorts, such as Peculiar Penguins and Mickey's Garden, it showed some of Walt Disney's Kansas City films (including his very first), and the decor included film reels and filmstrip props scattered throughout.
 By 2005, it became a venue for guests to play the Virtual Magic Kingdom online game.
 VMK Central closed on September 30, 2007, and was replaced with a gift shop called The Art of Disney that November.
 It remained as such until 2021, when the store was closed and the artwork formerly housed there was relocated to a shop in Fantasyland.

 In May 2021, the venue was used as a temporary location for the Sweets and Treats shop.
 For the 50th Anniversary Celebrations, the venue became home to continuous showings of The Magic of Walt Disney World, containing a shop known as the Walt Disney World Vault Collection Store.
 In 2023, the venue transitioned to a shop selling Mickey Mouse merchandise, and by February 2024 the marquee sign was changed to read "Mickey Mouseterpieces".